emanuelefirmani/get-git-english/docs/proseguire.rst

 Rather than jumping again in lengthy readings , I suggest to start practising.

-A very amusing system to take familiarity with git is the wonderful `Learn git branching <http://pcottle.github.io/learnGitBranching/?demo>`_, a very practical and very challanging, made of a set of exercises with increasing difficulty.
+A very amusing system to take familiarity with git is the wonderful `Learn git branching <http://pcottle.github.io/learnGitBranching/?demo>`_, a very practical and very challenging, made of a set of exercises with increasing difficulty.

 I consider it a must.